-There are some significant "warts" in this; such as accepting a ticket sets it to 'assigned' state, and assigning a ticket sets it to 'new' state.
-Perfectly obvious, right?
-So you will probably want to migrate to "basic" workflow; ?contrib/workflow/migrate original to basic.py may be helpful.
+There are some significant caveats in this, such as accepting a ticket sets it to 'assigned' state, and assigning a ticket sets it to 'new' state.
+So you will probably want to migrate to "basic" workflow, see contrib/workflow/migrate_original_to_basic.py.